- The prostate gland part of male reproductive system and benign prostatic hyperplasia (BPH) is a common disease relating to aging.

 The prostate gland is a gland that is part of the male reproductive system.
-It lies at the outlet of the urinary bladder where it surrounds the urethra.
+It lies at the outlet of the urinary bladder where it surrounds the urethra ( as below figure).
 The main function of the prostate is to produce part of the semen and help sperm get into the urethra.
 Benign Prostatic Hyperplasia (BPH) is a common disease that relates to aging, and occurs among most male while age over fifty.
 The symptoms of BPH and quality of life can both be improved after appropriate treatment.

 What are the symptoms of BPH?

-- Having difficulty starting to urinate; decreased strength of the urine stream (weak flow).
+- Having difficulty starting to urinate: decreased strength of the urine stream or unable to urinate right away.

 - Acute urinary retention: sudden onset of inability to urinate despite urinary bladder distension.

 - Blood in urine.

 Those who have the above symptoms are not necessarily the benign prostatic hyperplasia, please go to the urology outpatient department for consultation.

 - Medications: prescription is according to the size of the prostate and the severity of symptoms.